 The ‘Multifunctional design’ principle stimulates the search for multiple functions and a maximum combination of functions that can best be served by the design.
 The crux is to surprise stakeholders with an extra function and therefore extra added social value through a relatively small design modification.

-The ‘Multifunctional Design’ principle encourages engineers to consider adding functions to a design.
-Questions like ‘How can I make optimal use of the space available?’ and ‘How many functions can be added and how do they reinforce each other?’ are important in that respect.
-It is also essential to make optimal use of existing values in an area, such as cultural/historical, landscape, recreational, social and nature values.
-Finally, careful consideration must be given to a future-proof design, for instance by using a clear urban development or landscape framework, and by reflecting on the future value of the spaces created and the materials used.
-There is commonality with the ‘Flexible Design’ principle.
+The ‘Multifunctional design’ principle encourages engineers to consider adding functions to the design.
+Important questions here include: ‘How do I optimise the use of space?’ and ‘How many functions can I use side by side and how do they reinforce each other?’.
+It is also important to make the best possible use of existing values in an area, such as cultural-historical, landscape, recreational, social and natural values.